Alexander Wilson (British Army officer): Military career

-Educated at Lancing College, Wilson was gazetted into the Argyll and Sutherland Highlanders in 1879 and served with the regiment through the Anglo-Zulu War of 1879 before being appointed Commandant of Colonial Forces, Western Australia in 1895.
+Educated at Lancing College, from 1872 to 1876, he was subsequently commissioned into the Suffolk Artillery Militia before obtaining a regular army commission as a Second Lieutenant in the Argyll and Sutherland Highlanders on 22 February 1879 and served with the regiment through the Anglo-Zulu War of 1879 before being appointed Commandant of Colonial Forces, Western Australia in 1895.

-Wilson returned from Australia to fight with his regiment during the Second Boer War and was appointed commander of the 1st Battalion after the Battle of Magersfontein in 1899.
+Wilson returned from Australia to fight with his regiment during the Second Boer War and was appointed commanding officer of the 1st Battalion after the Battle of Magersfontein in 1899.

+He relinquished command of the battalion and was placed on half-pay and was also promoted to brevet colonel on 12 December 1903.

 He was awarded a Companion of the Order of the Bath (CB) in the 1908 Birthday Honours in June 1908.

+On 1 April 1908 he succeeded Vesey John Dawson as general officer commanding (GOC) of the 15th Infantry Brigade and was granted the temporary rank of brigadier general whilst employed in this role.
+He held this command for over three years, during which time he received a promotion to major general on 1 May 1911, before succeeding Major General Henry Buckley Burton Watkis as commander of the Lucknow Brigade, part of the 8th (Lucknow) Division in India in October 1911.

 He served under Sir John Maxwell in the Sinai and Palestine campaign (World War I) as General Officer Commanding Indian Expeditionary Force E, Canal Defences and was mentioned in dispatches whilst commanding the Suez Canal defences against the Turkish attack through 1915–1916.
-He was also appointed KCB at around this time.
+He was also appointed KCB in January 1916.
+He relinquished command of Indian Expeditionary Force E and was appointed Lieutenant Governor of Jersey from 7 October 1916 to 20 October 1920.

-In later life he became Colonel of the Regiment (Argyll and Sutherland Highlanders) and was made Lieutenant Governor of Jersey.
+In addition, in 1915 he was appointed regimental colonel of the Regiment (Argyll and Sutherland Highlanders), an appointment he held until his death in 1937.

 He married Jane Leith-Hay Graham, daughter of Robert Graham, 14th of Fintry.
-Their son Alexander Robert Graham Wilson was commander of the 1st Battalion, Argyll and Sutherland Highlanders.
+Their son Alexander Robert Graham Wilson also later rose to command of the 1st Battalion, Argyll and Sutherland Highlanders.